 BTE devices are also the most common style recommended for children, and people with active lifestyles find these devices to fit their needs the best.

-EarQ’s Si-A7 Series BTE is waterproof, smartphone compatible, and contains a rechargeable battery.
+EarQ’s Cell Series BTE is water resistant, smartphone compatible, provides tinnitus therapy, and is rechargeable.

 Receiver-in-the-Canal Hearing Aids